typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 );
 ```

 Rules in TypeDB work particularly well when we need to infer connections between otherwise unconnected data.
-For example, let's say we want to find all the diseases to which a particular person has a risk factor to.
-In the next example, we want to infer those answers by using the following logic:
+For example, let's say we want to find all the diseases to which a particular person has a risk factor to and we want to infer those answers by using the following logic:

 - If someone consumes more than 10 units of alcohol per week, then they risk having Diabetes Type II and Hypoglycemia
 - If someone's parent has been diagnosed with Diabetes II and/or Arthritis, then they risk having those diseases too